MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 Then, when the snapshot file is downloaded, you can generate a profile file.
 This can be done in one of two ways:

-1. Open the command palette using the `Ctrl+Shift+P`, select the **AL: Generate profile file** command and choose a snapshot from the dropdown menu.
+1. Open the Command Palette by using the **Ctrl+Shift+P** shortcut, then select the **AL: Generate profile file** command and choose a snapshot from the dropdown menu.
-1. In the Visual Studio Code explorer, right-click the snapshot file and choose **Generate profile file**.
+1. Alternatively, in the Visual Studio Code explorer, right-click the specific snapshot file and choose **Generate profile file**.

 The profile file for AL code has the extension `.alcpuprofile` and when you open the file, it displays in the performance profiling editor view in Visual Studio Code.